 You may have WONDERed if this could really happen in real life.
 In fact, it can and does happen all the time.
 Apparently there is no shortage of kids willing to triple-dog dare their friends to try what they see in the movies.
 Take it from us, though, this is something that CAN happen and WILL happen, so don’t try it yourselves, Wonder Friends!

 WHY it happens is just a matter of science.
 Since it sits inside your warm mouth all the time, your tongue is naturally coated with moisture.
 That moisture will quickly freeze if the temperature drops below 32º F.

 So why doesn’t your tongue freeze when you eat something cold, like ice cream?
 Your body keeps the tongue from freezing by pumping warm blood to your tongue.
 When you eat ice cream, for example, your body continually warms the tongue from the inside out.

 Instead, just get help from someone as quickly as possible.
-Pouring warm water on and around your skin and the metal should heat things up, so that you can thaw your skin enough to separate it from the metal without permanent injury.
+Pouring warm water on and around your skin and the should heat things up, so that you can thaw your skin enough to separate it from the without permanent injury.